Extreme Makeover: Student Debt Edition

 6. Avoid temptation.
 Don’t visit shopping malls or stores, not even to window shop, as you will be tempted to spend money.
 Do not go on shopping sprees, as you can’t afford them.

 3. Ask friends and family for help paying down your debt instead of giving you birthday and holiday presents.
 If they still give you presents, sell them to get money to pay down your debt.
-The sense of freedom you will get when your debt is gone will be the greatest possible present.
+The sense of freedom when your debt is gone will be the greatest possible present.

 When financial aid and federal student loans aren't enough to cover all college costs, consider financing the gap with private student loans.
 Shop around to find the loans that best fit your needs.